packagecontrol/requests/README.md

-In order to tell Package Control that you are using the `requests` package in your ST package, create a `dependencies.json` file in your repo with the following contents:
+In order to tell Package Control that you are using the `requests` package in your ST package, create a `dependencies.json` file in your package root with the following contents:

 ```js